5 Common Residential Electrical Issues

 By staying alert to these common red flags, you can quickly detect electrical faults before more severe problems arise.
 Acting at the first sign of trouble will help keep your home’s electrical system running safely.

-When signs of an electrical issue arise, the next step is tracing the problem back to its source.
+When signs of an electrical issue arise, the next step is to trace the problem back to its source.
 Locating the faulty wiring or component allows you to make repairs and get your electrical system functioning properly again.
-Systematically go through your home to inspect the most likely sources of electrical faults.
+Systematically inspect your home to identify the most likely sources of electrical faults.

 Begin by checking the electrical panel and inspecting all circuit breakers.
 Turn breakers off and on to reset faulty ones.
 Notice if any particular circuit repeatedly trips to help isolate the problem area.
 Faulty breakers that can’t be reset need replacement.